olga-demidko/documentation/docs/user-guide/scans/overview.md

 # Scanning with NeuraLegion
 Starting a scan is is extremely simple, and can be done in minutes!

+## Overview

+The "Scans" page is where you create, view and manage your scans.
+Here you will be able to manage all your scans, see some important stats for each scan, read scans' logs and much more, all in a very simple and intuitive UI.

 ### Quick Start {docsify-ignore}
 - [Creating a HAR File](user-guide/scans/creating-HAR-file.md)
 - [New Scan](user-guide/scans/new-scan.md)